refomaokta/EDA-LinkedIn-Job-Postings-2023/README.md

 # EDA-LinkedIn-Job-Postings-2023
 Exploratory data analysis based on Linkedin Job Postings 2023

-Some highlight in this project :
+Some highlights in this project :
 1. Data cleansing & data preparation
 2. Visualization
    - Top 10 Industries by Job Postings